 Appendix N - Assessment of Alternative Planning Solutions

-If you would like further information on the study, have any questions or comments, or would like to be added to the study mailing list, please contact:
+Have your say!
+If you have any questions or comments, would like to be added to the study mailing list, or would like further information on the study, please contact:

 Syed Rizvi, M.Sc., P.Eng.,

 905-845-6601, ext.
 3981